1.2 GETTING STARTED

 A quick way to get to know Ferret is to run the tutorial provided with the distribution.

-If Ferret is not yet installed consult the chapter "Computing Environment" (The tutorial is also available through the World Wide Web through Ferret's on-line demonstrations page.)
+If Ferret is not yet installed consult the chapter "Computing Environment" (The tutorial is also available on-line through Ferret's on-line demonstrations page.)
 The tutorial demonstrates many of Ferret's features, showing the user both the commands given and Ferret's textual and graphical output.
 You may find the explanations, terms and examples in this manual easier to understand after running the tutorial.

 Words in bold below are defined in the glossary of this manual.